 In traditional addiction treatment, we learn that it is believed that alcoholism has a hereditary basis.
 And…often times initially we tend to become angry with our parents for their genetics.
 We even blame them for our addictions sometimes.

-If you were the oldest child, can you now have compassion for yourself and let go of the need to be a perfectionist, a caretaker, having low self worth and needing to control your environment?
+If you were the oldest child, can you now have compassion for yourself and let go of the need to be a perfectionist, a caretaker, having low self-worth and need to control your environment?

-If you were the middle child, can you now have compassion for yourself and let go of the need to be sick, suffer from depression and isolation, having low self worth and needing to control your environment?
-Or, can you now let go of your defiant attitude, irresponsible behaviors, verbal abuse, low self worth and need to control your environment?
+If you were the middle child, can you now have compassion for yourself and let go of the need to be sick, suffer from depression and isolation, having low self-worth and need to control your environment?
+Or, can you now let go of your defiant attitude, irresponsible behaviours, verbal abuse, low self-worth and need to control your environment?

 If you were the youngest child, can you now have compassion for yourself and let go of the inability to commit, feelings of incapability, continual joking, low self-worth and the need to control your environment?

 What if you now became grateful to Mom and Dad for being such fabulous teachers – teachers you chose to help you remember your magnificence by finding clarity in the chaos of addiction?
 How does it get any better than that?